hchasey/guides/code-review/README.md

 * Wait to merge the branch until Continuous Integration (TDDium, TravisCI, etc.) tells you the test suite is green in the branch.
 * Merge once you feel confident in the code and its impact on the project.

-If you disagree with a guideline, open an issue on the guides repo rather than debating it within the code review.
-In the meantime, apply the guideline.